uw-loci/Flamingo_Control/README.md

 1. Run `__init__.py` to pass a series of checks and connect to the microscope.
 2. Make sure you have access to the necessary files:
-   - FlamingoMetaData.txt (generated during any workflow) should be placed in the `microscope_settings` folder.
+   - FlamingoMetaData.txt (generated during any workflow) should be placed in the `microscope_settings` folder and contains the IP address and port information.
    - Copy a workflow text file to Zstack.txt within the `workflows` folder.
+This file is used as the basis for many of the default settings - if you want to change your default settings, collect a new workflow file and replace it.

 If any of these steps fail, a pop-up window will inform you of the issue and the required actions.
 Once the software establishes a connection and creates the necessary threads, the GUI will be displayed.